Shoal Bay, New Zealand

-Shoal Bay (Oneoneroa) is a bay of the Waitematā Harbour in Auckland, New Zealand.
-It is located on the North Shore.
+Shoal Bay (Oneoneroa) is an inlet of the Waitematā Harbour on Auckland’s North Shore.
+Forming the coastal margin between Northcote and Takapuna, the bay is a drowned river valley shaped by late‑Pleistocene flooding and later volcanic activity, including the formation of the Tuff Crater and Onepoto volcanic features on its western edge.
+Several streams, including the Onepoto Stream and Hillcrest Creek, flow into the bay.

+The bay has evidence of Māori settlement, shellfish gathering, gardens.
+European settlement includes evidence of brickworks.

 Geography

 Shoal Bay is located on the North Shore, separating Northcote from Takapuna.
 It is a drowned river valley that flooded during the last glacial period.
 Formerly the mouth of the Wairau Valley creek, the creek changed course to Milford after Lake Pupuke erupted, approximately 140,000 years ago.

 There are two volcanic craters found on the western shores of Shoal Bay: Tank Farm, also known as Tuff Crater or Te Kōpua ō Matakamokamo, joined to the south by Onepoto (also known as Te Kōpua ō Matakerepo).
 Onepoto and Tank Farm erupted an estimated 187,600 and 181,000 years ago respectively.

 Two streams flow into Shoal Bay.
 The Onepoto Stream flows east through Birkenhead and Northcote, entering Shoal Bay south of Onewa Road.
 Hillcrest Creek flows east through Hillcrest and Northcote, entering the Waitematā Harbour at Shoal Bay, east of the Auckland Northern Motorway.
 A traditional recorded name for Hillcrest Creek is Wakatatere "The Drifting Canoe", a name which recalls an incident where a tapu waka drifted into the stream at high tide.
 A tributary of Hillcrest Stream, Awataha Stream, flowed through Northcote Central until the 1950s, when the stream was undergrounded.
 In 2019, work began to daylight the stream.

 Two beaches were formerly located along the western shores of Shoal Bay: the City of Cork Beach and Sulphur Beach.
 These locations were reclaimed in the 1950s, and are now located beneath the Auckland Northern Motorway.

 Barrys Point is a headland south of Esmonde Road that extends into Shoal Bay, between Northcote and Takapuna.